Moton Museum Teacher Institute (MMTI)

 Admission for the course is rolling, but there are only 20 spots available.

-You must attend both onsite days to be able to participate in MMTI 2023.
+You must attend all three onsite days to be able to participate in MMTI 2024.
 Certificates of completion with suggested recertification points will be awarded upon course completion.
 The online portion of the course will use the Canvas learning platform.
 Details for this along with other educational materials will be provided upon registration for the course.

 Sponsored by funding from the Jessie Ball duPont Fund.